retched/EasyPopulate-4.0/README.txt

    other, blank_new, will assign a new products_id (next "available") for records that have a blank for the products_id field in the applicable row.

 3) Categories are handled differently from other versions of EP.
-You can now import multilingual categories and related multilingual data (like Products Names, descriptions, etc.).
+Also, you can now import multilingual categories and related multilingual data (like Products Names, descriptions, etc.).
-To achieve this, each v_categories_names_1, v_categories_names_2, etc. with the number corresponding to a language installed in your system.
-Individual category names for a product are separated by the Carat "^" symbol ($category_delimiter).
+To achieve this, each v_categories_names_1, v_categories_names_2, etc. with the number corresponding to a language installed in your system or it is also now possible to use the language code (e.g., en, de, es) to reference the language.
+For example if english represents language id of 1, then either v_categories_names_1 or v_categories_en could be used.
+However, the data to capture for that field is to have each
+Individual category names for a product separated by the Carat "^" symbol ($category_delimiter).

 For Example: Bar Supplies^Glass Washers^Brushes